Summary Plan Description

 - Package it in a way that creates interest and promotes learning.

-How Often Do Summary Plan Descriptions Need To Be Distributed?
+How Often Do Summary Plan Descriptions Need to Be Distributed?

 What Is the Difference Between a Plan Document and a Summary Plan Description?